 Part of the Melanesian Island Group, Fiji incorporates 300 islands and 540 islets.
-Of these there are approximately 100 which are inhabited.
+Of these islands, approximately 100 are inhabited.
 The majority of these are volcanic so there are only so many which are populated.
-The largest of the islands include Vauna Levu and Viti Levu where the capital, Suva is situated.
+The largest of the islands include Vanua Levu and Viti Levu where the capital, Suva is situated.

 Fiji became independent in 1970 after being a British Colony.
 The total population of both islands is an estimated 832,494.

 Fiji has a particularly high literacy rate, with over 91% of Fijians being literate.
 This is even though there is no formal education system.
-Approximately 85% of children between the ages of 6 and 13 years do go to primary school.
-In Fiji education is free and delivered by both church run and public schools.
+Approximately 85% of children between the ages of 6 and 13 years do attend primary school.
+In Fiji education is free and delivered by both church-run and public schools.

 As one of the more developed places to study, Fiji has a lot to offer.
 Students can easily see the appeal of studying in this beautiful country.
 Living on campus means that all of the facilities that you need are at your fingertips and there are plenty of opportunities to join sports teams or make use of the free gym.

 Accommodation is comfortable and of an adequate size with a desk, bed and storage facilities.
 Staff are friendly and always make you feel welcome.
 The cost of living on the island is reasonable, with housing for a term being equivalent to a month’s rental in Australia.
 In terms of food, it is cheaper to eat out than cook back at your accommodation.